Jimmy Gomez: 2017

 On April 4, 2017, Gomez came in first during the special election.
 Since he did not receive a majority of the vote, he faced a fellow Democrat, Los Angeles City Planning Commissioner Robert Lee Ahn, the runner-up, in a special runoff election on June 6.
 Gomez won with 60% of the vote.
 He is only the third person to represent this district since its creation in 1963 (it was numbered as the 30th from 1963 to 1975, the 25th from 1975 to 1993, the 30th from 1993 to 2003, the 31st from 2003 to 2013, and has been the 34th since 2017).
 Ed Roybal won this district in 1963 and handed it to Becerra in 1993.

 2018

 Gomez faced Green Party candidate Kenneth Mejia in the general election and won with 72.5% of the vote.

 2020

 Gomez was challenged in the 2020 election by MacArthur Park Neighborhood Council board member and fellow Democrat David Kim.
 On November 3, Gomez defeated Kim in a closer than expected race, with 53% of the vote to Kim's 47%.

 2022

 David Kim challenged Gomez again in 2022.
 Gomez won, but by a smaller margin than in 2020.

+On October 22, 2022, Los Angeles City Councilmember-elect Eunisses Hernandez alleged that a female canvasser for Gomez and Assemblymember Wendy Carrillo made anti-Asian comments about their challengers, David Kim, who is Korean-American, and Mia Livas Porter, who is Filipina-American, respectively, while visiting Hernandez's home.
+In late October 2022, a Highland Park voter made similar allegations except this time it involved two female canvassers.
+In response, both Gomez's and Carrillo's campaigns offered an apology to their challengers and reached out to Hernandez via Twitter and separate phone conversations assuring that they had taken action to ensure the canvasser(s)-in-question were no longer part of the campaign.